worthingtonse/WEST-Protocol/N. Object services.md

-# List Folder
+# Show Folder Contents
-Displays content of a folder.
+Displays content of a user folder.
 An object in the folder can be either another folder or a data file.
 Requires KYC permission.